mrd0ll4r/cdc-algorithm-tester/README.md

 If performance is not a consideration, build without `--release`.
 This will also enable some assertions used to check correctness of the algorithms.
+The binary will be placed in `target/debug/` in this case.

 ## Implemented Algorithms